 Get Creative with Budget Cuts

 Since this is an elevated, short-term savings goal, you might be able to make more substantial cuts than you would if you were planning on implementing this savings strategy for the rest of your life.
-There are simple ways to cut down monthly expenses.
-For instance, could living without cable at home for a year be feasible?
-What about cutting off all your streaming services or quitting dining out or drinking?
+There are simple ways to cut down monthly expenses and save money daily.
+For instance, could living without streaming services be possible?
+Or could you quit dining out for one month and then vow not to buy any new clothes the next?
+A challenge like that can engage some people’s competitive spirit.

 Regardless of how you get there, your goal is to be able to set aside the monthly amount you’ll need to meet the one-year savings goal you wrote down and pinned to your bulletin board.
 So get out your calculator, and don’t be afraid to get creative.